bitrise-io/devcenter/_articles/builds/env-vars-secret-env-vars.md

 The `Expose for Pull Request` can be enabled if you want your secrets to be exposed in your build logs in PRs.

-!!! warning "Public apps and sensitive information"
+**IMPORTANT:**

-    * In the case of [public apps](/adding-a-new-app/public-apps/), step input fields containing sensitive information are marked with a [`SENSITIVE`](/builds/sensitive-input-fields/) label and only secret env vars can be used there!
+* In the case of [public apps](/adding-a-new-app/public-apps/), step input fields containing sensitive information are marked with a `[SENSITIVE](/builds/sensitive-input-fields/)` label and only secret env vars can be used there!
 * The `Expose for Pull Request` toggle is by **default disabled** and cannot be enabled since your secrets must be kept hidden in publicly accessible build logs!

 Head over to [Secrets](/bitrise-cli/secrets/) for more information on [secret filtering](/bitrise-cli/secrets/#secret-filtering-with-bitrise-cli/).